-But it’s possible for there to be unauthorized hard inquiries on your reports.
-It’s a good idea to regularly review your credit reports for inaccuracies like these.
-If you find one, you should file a dispute with the credit bureau that generated the report and ask the bureau to remove the inquiry.
+But it’s possible that when you’re monitoring your credit reports that you’ll flag instances of unauthorized hard inquiries.
+If you find one of these, you’ll want to file a dispute with the credit bureau that generated the report and ask the bureau to remove the unauthorized inquiry.

 Here’s how to dispute inaccurate hard inquiries from your credit reports.